ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.24.0] - 2025-03-07 - Record video search history

+### Added

+- Record search history from the video library and hierarchy edit pages for internal analytics.

+### Fixed

+- Improve messaging when clients attempt to log in to clinician portal.
+- Fix subscription status display during certain rare scenarios with multiple subscriptions for a client.

+## [1.23.0] - 2025-02-28 - Email for shipping tracking number

+### Added

+- Send shipping tracking number email when headsets are shipped.
+- Administration UI improvements for video management.

+### Fixed

+- Fix rare error in administration UI.

+### Changed

+- Simplify hosting configuration.

 ## [1.22.0] - 2025-02-25 - Administration Improvements

 ### Added